facelessuser/pymdown-extensions/docs/src/markdown/about/development.md

 Commands            | Description
 ------------------- | -----------
 `npm run build`     | Build the final output which will package, minimize, and revision the scripts and stylesheets.
 It will also update the `zensical.yml` file to point to the new revisioned files.
-`npm run lint`      | Run just lint on the files.
-`npm run clean_all` | This will clean out the generated CSS and JavaScript files.
-It will also cleanup the generated Zensical's site.

 If you need to make changes to the `zenscial.yml` file, do not update the one in project root directly, but update the one in `docs/src`.
 The build environment copies the one in `docs/src` to the project root and injects the revisioned